Stem cell or bone marrow transplants for acute lymphoblastic leukaemia (ALL)

 Loss of fertility

-You may not be able to become pregnant or father a child after having a transplant for ALL.
+You are at higher risk of not being able to get pregnant or father a child after having a stem cell transplant for ALL.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Being in isolation is tough.
 Staying in a single room in hospital can feel lonely and people often get bored easily.
 Some people find it frightening.
 It can help to talk to the nurses about your worries.